-- 11. Acquaint the constituency with the imperative of Seventh-day Adventist Christian education. - 12.
-Develop long-range educational plans for the local conference TK-12 school system. - 13.
-Maintain an effective working relationship with the union office of education participating in union-wide councils and program development. - 14.
-Develop and maintain effective working relationships with the local or state offices of education, regional accrediting associations, and private school organizations. - 15.
-Foster positive relationships between home and school and actively promote the Home and School Association. - 16.
-Prepare a master calendar providing for the required number of school days, legal holiday observance, teacher in-service meetings, pre- and post-school teacher work days, school accreditations, and other special conference-wide school activities. - 17.
-Ensure implementation of procedures for the maintenance and safekeeping of student attendance and scholarship records as required by law. - 18.
-Supply each school with essential record-keeping materials. - Assume responsibility for the preservation of all records of discontinued schools. - 20.
-Assume responsibility for the development and maintenance of school health and safety programs aligned with governmental requirements. - 21.
-Provide teachers with the approved list of textbooks and other curriculum materials. - 22.
-Ensure that teachers and administrators are informed of and provided inservice training in adopted technology to facilitate student learning and school administration. - 23.
-Gather data and process reports required by the union and NAD office of education and government agencies. - 24.
-Compile and present requests to the union conference for permission to teach secondary subjects in junior academies. - 25.
-Consider applications for the establishment of new elementary schools in consultation with the local conference board of education. - 26.
-Process requests for the establishment of junior and secondary schools and make recommendations to the union conference board of education. - 27.
-Plan and lead elementary school accreditation visits and collaborate with the union office of education in junior academy evaluations. - 28.
-Arrange periodic in-service meetings for local school board personnel. - 29.
-Place the union and NAD and college/university department of education on the mailing list for bulletins and other professional materials. - 30.
-Provide general oversight of early childhood education utilizing the union Associate Director for Early Childhood Education. - 31.
-Ensure appropriate background screening for all employees and volunteers involved in the schools. - 32.
+- 11. Develop long-range educational plans for the local conference TK-12 school system. - 12.
+Maintain an effective working relationship with the union office of education participating in union-wide councils and program development. - 13.
+Develop and maintain effective working relationships with the local offices of education. - 14.
+Foster positive relationships between home and school and actively promote the Home and School Association. - 15.
+Prepare a master calendar providing for the required number of school days, legal holiday observance, teacher in-service meetings, pre- and post-school teacher work days, school accreditations, and other special conference-wide school activities. - 16.
+Ensure implementation of procedures for the maintenance and safekeeping of student attendance and scholarship records as required by law. - 17.
+Assume responsibility for the preservation of all records of discontinued schools. - 18.
+Assume responsibility for the development and maintenance of school health and safety programs aligned with governmental requirements. - 19.
+Provide teachers with the approved list of textbooks and other curriculum materials. - 20.
+Gather data and process reports required by the union and NAD office of education and government agencies. - 21.
+Compile and present requests to the union conference for permission to teach secondary subjects in junior academies. - 22.
+Consider applications for the establishment of new elementary schools in consultation with the local conference board of education. - 23.
+Process requests for the establishment of junior and secondary schools and make recommendations to the union conference board of education. - 24.
+Plan and lead elementary school accreditation visits and collaborate with the union office of education in junior academy evaluations. - 25.
+Arrange periodic in-service meetings for local school board personnel. - 26.
+Provide general oversight of early childhood education utilizing the union Associate Director for Early Childhood Education. - 27.
+Ensure appropriate background screening for all employees and volunteers involved in the schools. - 28.
 Ensure that each school has an annually board voted student handbook.

-B. The Financial Functions are to:
+B. The Financial Functions are to: [Revised 11/2023]

-- 1. Counsel with the local school boards in the preparation of annual school budgets to ensure adequate funding for school operations. - 2.
-Develop an annual TK-12 conference education budget in cooperation with the local conference treasurer/chief financial officer which includes, but is not limited to such items as salaries and wage-related expenses at the currently approved wage rate factors, school subsidies, funding for curriculum development and professional in-service programs, and contingencies.
+- 1. Counsel with the local school boards in the preparation of annual school budgets to ensure adequate funding for school operations. - Develop an annual TK-12 conference education budget in cooperation with the local conference treasurer/chief financial officer which includes, but is not limited to such items as salaries and wage-related expenses at the currently approved wage rate factors, school subsidies, funding for curriculum development and professional in-service programs, and contingencies. - 3.
+Submit the annual TK-12 conference education budget for approval and funding to the local conference board of education and conference executive committee. - 4.
+Work in cooperation with the local conference treasurer ensuring that schools are audited annually in accordance with General Conference and NAD policies and that copies of the audited statements are filed in the local conference office of education.